ppy/osu-wiki/news/2022-09-16-project-loved-september-2022.md

 135 BPM, 3:15 | 8.13★\
 *description written by [\_underjoy](https://osu.ppy.sh/users/2235750)*

-quicalid4 is known for his smooth and effective charting of 7K LN maps, and *Pastel rain* is one of his more popular and liked works.
+quicalid4 is known for his smooth and effective charting of 7K LN maps, and *Pastel Rain* is one of his more popular and well-regarded works.

 The map holds a rather steady level of difficulty for the most part, featuring relatively dense and constant LN chordstreams and inverses at 130 BPM.
-Because of this, it's a great test of player's finger control and consistency.
+Because of this, it's a great test of finger control and consistency.
 The difficulty ramps up near the end, as more minijacks are introduced into the mix, and the density of LNs also increases.
 The whole map is neatly wrapped up with some bursts, and there's really nothing that's out of place.

 Vote for *Pastel Rain* to help to deliver another great LN map into the Loved section!